Best Weighted Vests for Walking, Running, Training, and Everyday Use

 We all know how important strength training is, but if you’re like me, someone who loves being outdoors and dislikes spending hours in the gym, you might be looking for creative ways to add resistance to your daily walks or pilates sessions.

 While I am working in the house or doing pilates workouts, I love wearing ankle weights.
-But I am progressing now, and I would love to add something even heavier to my dog walks, runs, and hikes.
+With my strength improving, I would love to add something even heavier to my dog walks, runs, and hikes.
 I am on a search for the best weighted vests for walking and other training that will help me get the best out of my workouts.

 Weighted Vest Benefits: